FoundersAS/cuely-searchapp/README.md

 `NOTE`: Cuely was a startup idea that was part of [Founders](https://founders.as) incubator.
 Unfortunately, idea failed to gain traction, so it never went past prototype/discovery phase.
-If you want to do anything with the code, use it or extend it, feel free to contact me [@jangnezda](https://twitter.com/@jangnezda) or open a Github issue.
+If you want to do anything with the code, use it or extend it, and need any help, then feel free to contact me [@jangnezda](https://twitter.com/@jangnezda) or open a Github issue.

 # Cuely search app
 This repo contains the code and configurations to run Cuely frontend/desktop app.
 Currently, it only works well on macOS.